With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreUp Health Systems Behavioral Health is a mental health center in Marquette, Michigan, located at 580 West College Avenue, 49855 zip code.
-Up Health Systems Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Up Health Systems Behavioral Health offers cognitive behavioral therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and young adults.
-Up Health Systems Behavioral Health also supports LGBT, transitional age young adults and veterans.
+Up Health Systems Behavioral Health provides outpatient treatment and telemedicine/telehealth.
+Up Health Systems Behavioral Health offers individual psychotherapy, behavior modification and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Up Health Systems Behavioral Health also supports military families, patients with eating disorders and active duty military.
 More services available at Up Health Systems Behavioral Health include case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.